quadrismegistus/llp/README.md

 llp install my_corpus dtm             # run a specific step
 ```

-This then allows things like:
+Generating this kind of data allows for easier access to things like:

 ```python
 mfw = corpus.mfw(n=10000)             # get the 10K most frequent words